jundalisay/sp/content/en/research/yogananda/autobiography/chapter-38.md

-CHAPTER: 38
+---
-Luther Burbank — A Saint Amidst The Roses
+title: "Luther Burbank — A Saint Amidst The Roses"
+heading: Chapter 38
+description: ""
+c: "indigo"
+author: "Yogananda"
+weight: 336
+---

 “The secret of improved plant breeding, apart from scientific knowledge, is love.”
 Luther Burbank uttered this wisdom as I walked beside him in his Santa Rosa garden.
 We halted near a bed of edible cacti.

 “While I was conducting experiments to make ‘spineless’ cacti,” he continued, “I often talked to the plants to create a vibration of love.
 ‘You have nothing to fear,’ I would tell them.
 ‘You don’t need your defensive thorns.
 I will protect you.’
 Gradually the useful plant of the desert emerged in a thornless variety.”